biqqles/aurora/readme.txt

  - Baside navbar popout is still blue (cannot find the file for this)
  - During the vendor window opening animation the blue frame colour is visible.
 Presumably this is just another file that needs to be changed.
- - Some cursors are still blue.
-This just requires buttontextures.txm to be edited to cover that area in black which I haven't got round to yet.
  - Freelancer offsets the navmap background by a couple of pixels because the left margin isn't taken into account.
     It might be possible to fix this (extremely minor though).